 - 2 tbsp olive oil

 - 2 cups kale chopped with large stems removed

 Roast the Acorn Squash

 Preheat oven to 400.
 Cut the acorn squash in half and remove seeds (see HOW TO COOK ACORN SQUASH for tips above).

 Lay each squash half on a parchment lined baking sheet, face up, and drizzle with oil.
 Sprinkle with salt and pepper.

-Bake for one hour.
-If your squash are large or small, either add or subtract about 10 minutes and watch closely toward the end of cook time.
+Bake for one hour, until the squash begin to caramelize and you can easily slide a knife through the squash. *If your squash are large or small, either add or subtract about 10 minutes and watch closely toward the end of cook time.

 Season to taste with salt and pepper, and sprinkle in fresh thyme.

 Assemble and Serve